astorm/pestle/docs/dev-internals-theroy-of-operation.md

     someFunction();
 ```

-needs to behave like this programs
+needs to behave like this program

 ```php
     namespace My\Programs\FullNamespace;